 Failed transmissions before link mode: 3 (default)

 With this configuration, the Advanced Vibration Meter will always check in with its standard Heartbeat Interval of 20 minutes.
 During normal operation, the meter will report vibration (frequency and amplitude on X, Y, and Z axes), Duty Cycle (what percentage of time during the Heartbeat Interval the meter detected vibration above the Minimum Sensitivity), crest factor, and temperature readings every 20 minutes.
-While the motor is running, we expect a frequency reading of approximately 400 Hz (24,000 RPM) and an amplitude of approximately 0.7 mm/s.
+While the motor runs, we expect a frequency reading of approximately 400 Hz (24,000 RPM) and an amplitude of roughly 0.7 mm/s.
 The meter will check every 60 seconds between the 20-minute Heartbeats to determine:

-- The Aware State Threshold of .2 mm/s (as configured in the Vibration Aware Threshold).
+1. The Aware State Threshold of .2 mm/s (as configured in the Vibration Aware Threshold).

-- The Duty Cycle that the samples calculate (any Measurement Interval that detects the intensity of .1 g, as configured in the Minimum Sensitivity).
+2. The Duty Cycle that the samples calculate (any Measurement Interval that detects the intensity of .1 g, as configured in the Minimum Sensitivity).

 If the Measurement Interval does not breach the .2 mm/s threshold, the sensor will discard the reading and go back to sleep until the next Measurement Interval and repeat.